API Reference

 resWind()[source]

-This method displays the optimal wind turbine capacity investments including installed capacity and bus locations for each candidate wind turbine.
+This method returns the optimal wind turbine capacity investments including installed capacity and bus locations for each candidate wind turbine.

 Returns: